Ziad Jarrah: May and June 2001 in the U.S.

-On 6 May, Jarrah, Atta, and al-Shehhi registered for a two-month membership at the US1 Fitness Center, a gym in Dania Beach, Florida—they would later renew their membership for two more months, and eventually had lessons in close-quarters combat.
-It is believed that sometime in that month, Ahmed al-Haznawi, who arrived on June 8, moved in with Jarrah.
-Jarrah rented a new apartment in Lauderdale-by-the-Sea after both men gave the landlord photocopies of their German passports, which he later turned over to the FBI.
+Jarrah and Atta got Florida driver's licenses on 2 May 2001.
+On the 6th, they and Marwan al-Shehhi registered for a two-month membership at the US1 Fitness Center gym in Dania Beach.
+Before the membership ran out, they renewed it for another two months, and eventually had lessons in close-quarters combat.
+Jarrah's eventual partner on the United Airlines Flight 93 hijacking, Ahmed al-Haznawi, arrived in Florida on June 8.
+He moved in with Jarrah, probably later that month.
+Sometime after, Jarrah rented a new apartment in Lauderdale-by-the-Sea, Florida, and the two men gave the landlord photocopies of their German passports; the landlord turned these over to the FBI after the September attacks.